xiaohang007/SLICES/README.md

 pip install slices
 #If you're in China and want to speed up the download, you can use this command instead: "pip install slices -i https://pypi.tuna.tsinghua.edu.cn/simple".
 ```
 Please note that this installtion method is intended for Linux operating systems like Ubuntu and CentOS.
-Unfortunately, SLICES is not compatible with Windows due to the modified XTB binary was compiled on Linux.
+Unfortunately, SLICES is not directly compatible with Windows or MacOS due to the modified XTB binary was compiled on Linux.
+To run SLICES on Windows or MacOS, one can run SLICES with docker, referring to [Reproduction of benchmarks and inverse design case study](#reproduction-of-benchmarks-and-inverse-design-case-study).

 If "TypeError: bases must be types" occurs when you use SLICES library, then do this:
 ```bash